-Andy Tattersall is an Information Specialist at The School of Health and Related Research (ScHARR) and writes, teaches and gives talks about digital academia, technology, scholarly communications, open research, web and information science, apps altmetrics and social media.
-In particular, their application for research, teaching, learning, knowledge management and collaboration.
-Andy received a Senate Award from The University of Sheffield’ for his pioneering work on MOOCs in 2013 and is a Senior Fellow of the Higher Education Academy.
-Andy is also Chair for the Chartered Institute of Library and Information Professionals - Multi Media and Information Technology Committee.
-He has edited a book on Altmetrics for Facet Publishing which is aimed at researchers and librarians.
+Andy Tattersall is an Information Specialist at The School of Health and Related Research (ScHARR).
+Andy writes, teaches and gives talks about digital academia, technology, scholarly communications, open research, web and information science, apps, altmetrics and social media, focussing on their application for research, teaching, learning, knowledge management and collaboration.
+Andy received a Senate Award from The University of Sheffield for his pioneering work on MOOCs in 2013, and is a Senior Fellow of the Higher Education Academy.
+Andy was also named in Jisc’s 2017 Top 10 Social Media Superstars and is a member of CILIP’s Multi Media and Information Technology Committee.
+Andy has also edited a book on Altmetrics for Facet Publishing which is aimed at researchers and librarians.

 Leo is the Director of Library Services at Goldsmiths, University of London .
 He has worked in a number of other universities and FE colleges where he has managed a multitude of services including libraries, IT Support, student administration and e-learning development.
 His professional interests include quality assurance and performance measurement along with library technology and digital developments.
 He has written and presented on a wide range of themes within these areas including for MmIT’s own journal Mulitmedia, Information and Technology.
 As well as his involvement with Cilip, Leo is also active in SCONUL’s Transformation Group (and formerly the SCONUL Strategy Group on Performance Measurement and Quality) and is associate editor of both the New Review of Academic Librarianship (Taylor & Francis) and of the UKSG publication eNews.
 Leo is also part way through a longitudinal PhD study at Edinburgh Napier’s Centre for Social Informatics, where he is investigating the impact of the UK public library service on citizenship development.